robertbraeutigam/scan/README.md

 Both devices should however also do *authorization*, that is, check what the other device is allowed to do.
-Devices are free to implement any allow-, or deny-listing based on the public static key, or implement other restrictions based on the public static key.
+Devices are free to implement any allow-, or deny-listing based on the public static key, or implement other restrictions based on either the public static key, time of day or any other information gained during communications.

-All devices must however support handshaking with a given PSK (Private Shared Key).
+All handshakes contain a PSK (Private Shared Key).

-A PSK is a way to invert the authorization strategy above.
-Instead of defining restrictions on the target device where the action to be restricted takes place, that target device can instead generate a PSK, essentially representing a group of devices, and defining group-level privileges, instead of one by one.
+A PSK works as a "role" during authorization.
+Since the responder may assign privileges to certain PSKs, the PSK presented by the initiator categorizes it to have those privileges.
+PSKs can be potentially published to multiple devices, effectively creating a role or group of devices.

-Every device must come with a unique PSK already set up for administrative (full) access, or must be only capable of setting an administrative PSK before any other messages are processed.
+Every device must come with a unique PSK already set up for administrative (full) access, or must be only capable of setting/assigning an administrative PSK before any other functionality is available.

 Note, that the handshake does not identify the PSK used explicitly.
 The responder might therefore need to try multiple PSKs to know which one the initiator is using.